mattermost/docs/source/install/cloud-changelog.md

 ### Improvements

 #### User Interface (UI)
- - Added thread replies to search results when collapsible reply threads feature is enabled.
+ - Added thread replies to search results when collapsed reply threads feature is enabled.
  - Updated "Terms of Service" terminology to "Terms of Use" product-wide.
  - Government related references are now shown for Government type licenses.